swapnica15/712-Yorebridge/_pages/north-yorkshire-wedding-day-in-newcastle.md

 It’s easy to see why we’ve won numerous awards, including a 3AA Rosette for our restaurant.
 Couples will be delighted to know we were recently named the most romantic hotel in the UK.

 Those looking for <a href="/#flw">country wedding venues</a> will be delighted.
 There’s so much to see and do, your guests will feel like they could spend a week here.
-The world famous local Wensleydale cheese factory is on our doorstep, as are many walking trails, castles and family activities.
+The world-famous local Wensleydale cheese factory is on our doorstep, as are many walking trails, castles and family activities.

 <h2 class="section-title sub-title">Newcastle luxury hotel wedding venue</h2>
 Yorebridge House is one of the most <a href="/#sll">exclusive wedding venues</a> near Newcastle.
 One visit to our <a href="/#flw">luxury wedding venue</a> and you won’t want to consider anywhere else.
 Our grade II listed Victorian buildings are simply enchanting and the perfect place to start married life, surrounded by family and friends.